Introduction

 Typically, storm doors are constructed from three primary materials: aluminum, steel, and wood.
 Each material has distinct characteristics that affect durability, aesthetics, and paintability.

-- Aluminum: Lightweight and rust-resistant, aluminum storm doors are popular.
+- Aluminum: Lightweight and rust-resistant, aluminum storm doors are popular for their low maintenance requirements.
 They often feature a baked-on enamel finish, which can complicate painting.
-For best results, lightly sand the surface, apply a metal-specific primer, and finish with high-quality exterior paint.
+To achieve the best results, lightly sand the surface, apply a metal-specific primer, and finish with high-quality exterior paint.

 - Steel: Known for their strength, steel storm doors are usually coated to prevent rust.
-Proper preparation is essential for painting.
-Ensure the door is clean and free from rust, then use a rust-inhibitive primer before painting with an exterior-grade paint suitable for metal surfaces.
+When painting, ensure the door is clean and free from rust.
+Use a rust-inhibitive primer before applying an exterior-grade paint suitable for metal surfaces.

 - Wood: Wooden storm doors offer a classic aesthetic but require more maintenance than metal options.
 While they are relatively easy to paint, preparation is crucial.
 Before painting, sand the wood to achieve a smooth finish.
 Use a wood primer followed by exterior paint, and remember that regular maintenance is key to protecting the wood from the elements.